The future of hyperlocal delivery

 Hyperlocal Delivery Solutions

 Hyperlocal delivery services requires new approaches to logistics optimization.
 Time-tested logistic methods that worked for many decades are now ineffective.
 They can’t be adapted to the new environment with its short delivery cycles and complex route planning.
 New methods are required to solve this problem.
 Since optimization of hyperlocal delivery is a multidimensional problem, there are different ways to optimize it.

 While this may be true in areas with a highly developed road infrastructure and a low crime rate, it is obviously not a universal solution.
 There are many parts of the world, where a courier on a bike will do the same job much quicker and safer than a sophisticated automated machine.

-Another way to minimize the cost of hyperlocal delivery and to increase profit margins is optimization in a route planning.
+Another way to minimize the cost of hyperlocal delivery and to increase profit margins is optimization in a dynamic route planning.
 This approach seems to be more promising due to its universality.
 Machine learning may be the key to provide solutions for route optimization.
 It has already proven its efficiency in supply chain optimization and food delivery.

 In order to minimize costs, effective hyperlocal delivery requires the collaboration of several services.
 For example, it may consist of a logistics company which provides a transportation fleet, an intermediary who connects stores with a delivery service and a third-party provider for route planning and delivery chain optimization.